Skip to Content

 • Industry: Agricultural Inputs

-The first of three new names on our list of cheap dividend-growth stocks to buy, FMC is a pure-play crop chemical producer.
-FMC is also among our analysts’ top 33 undervalued stocks for the first quarter.
-While we think that the firm’s distributions are appropriate and that the company will generate sufficient cash flows to maintain its dividend, FMC faces cyclicality risk and as a result is carrying elevated leverage on the books as chemical crop demand approaches its cyclical bottom, explains Morningstar’s Goldstein.
-We think this dividend-growth stock looks attractive as it trades 48% below our $110 fair value estimate.
+FMC is a pure-play crop chemical producer.
+FMC is also among our analysts’ top 33 undervalued stocks for the second quarter.
+While we think that the firm’s distributions are appropriate and that the company will generate sufficient cash flows to maintain its dividend, FMC faces moderate cyclicality risk and carries elevated leverage on the books as chemical crop demand is just beginning to recover from a cyclical bottom that led to inventory destocking, explains Morningstar’s Goldstein.
+We think this dividend-growth stock looks attractive as it trades 46% below our $110 fair value estimate.

 Sirius XM Holdings